 Coco Chips are small chunks of Coco that also create large air zones in your roots.
 The size of the substrate bundles makes this Coir not suitable for growing cannabis in my opinion.

 An experienced and knowledgeable grower will use a mixture of soils and substrates to develop their own perfect formula for growing cannabis.
 There are pre-mixed products that take care of the work for you.

-Coco is an inert medium which carries little nutritional value to your plants just some natural potassium (K) and phosphorus(P).
-Even more interesting is the fact that as substrate coco has a pH in the 5.6 to 6.2 range which is perfect for cannabis.
+Coco is an inert medium that carries little nutritional value to your plants just some natural potassium (K) and phosphorus(P).
+Even more interesting is the fact that as substrate, coco has a pH in the 5.6 to 6.2 range which is perfect for cannabis.
 Since the medium carries no nutrients on its nutritional supplements are needed to sustain your plant.

 The woody like structure of Coco is comprised of two-thirds carbohydrates and one-third lignin.
 The complex carbohydrates are polysaccharides cellulose and hemicellulose.
 I know it’s a mouth full, what’s important is that these tiny structures are the perfect breeding ground for beneficial micro-organisms.